-Consent: must be affirmative, conscious, voluntary, and revocable.
-Consent to sexual activity requires of both persons an affirmative, conscious, and voluntary agreement to engage in sexual activity.
+Consent: is affirmative, conscious, voluntary, and revocable.
+Consent to sexual activity requires of each person an affirmative, conscious, and voluntary agreement to engage in sexual activity.
 It is the responsibility of each person to ensure they have the affirmative consent of the other to engage in the sexual activity.
-Lack of protest, lack of resistance, or silence do not alone constitute consent.
+Lack of protest, lack of resistance, or silence do not, alone, constitute consent.
 Affirmative consent must be ongoing and can be revoked at any time during sexual activity.
 The existence of a dating relationship or past sexual relations between the persons involved should never by itself be assumed to be an indicator of consent (nor will subsequent sexual relations or dating relationship alone suffice as evidence of consent to prior conduct).

-The Respondent's belief that the Complainant consented does not provide a valid excuse where:
+The respondent's belief that the Complainant consented does not provide a valid excuse where:

-- the Respondent's belief arose from the Respondent's own intoxication or recklessness; - the Respondent did not take reasonable steps, in the circumstances known to the Respondent at the time, to ascertain whether the Complainant affirmatively consented; or - ▶ the Respondent knew or a reasonable person should have known that the Complainant was unable to consent because the Complainant was incapacitated, in that the Complainant was asleep or unconscious, unable to understand the fact, nature, or extent of the sexual activity due to the influence of drugs, alcohol, or medication, or unable to communicate due to a mental or physical condition. - Location: any University of California campus, the Lawrence Berkeley National Laboratory, Medical Centers, the Office of the President, and Agriculture and Natural Resources. - Preponderance of the Evidence: standard of proof that requires that a fact be found when its occurrence, based on evidence, is more likely than not. - Prohibited Conduct - ▶ Dating Violence: defined as conduct by a person who is or has been in a romantic or intimate relationship with the Complainant that intentionally, or recklessly, causes bodily injury to the Complainant or places the Complainant in reasonable fear of serious bodily injury.
-The nature of the relationship between the Complainant and Respondent is determined by the length, type, and frequency of interaction between them. - ▶ Domestic Violence: defined as conduct by a current or former spouse or intimate partner of the Complainant; or a person with whom the Complainant shares a child in common, that intentionally, or recklessly, causes bodily injury to the Complainant
+- the respondent's belief arose from the respondent's own intoxication or recklessness; - the respondent did not take reasonable steps, in the circumstances known to the respondent at the time, to ascertain whether the Complainant affirmatively consented; or - the respondent knew or a reasonable person should have known that the Complainant was unable to consent because the Complainant was incapacitated, in that the Complainant was asleep or unconscious, unable to understand the fact, nature, or extent of the sexual activity due to the influence of drugs, alcohol, or medication, or unable to communicate due to a mental or physical condition. - Location: any University of California campus, the Lawrence Berkeley National Laboratory, Medical Centers, the Office of the President, and Agriculture and Natural Resources. - Preponderance of the Evidence: standard of proof that requires that a fact be found when its occurrence, based on evidence, is more likely than not. - Prohibited Conduct - Relationship Violence: includes both dating vio-► lence and domestic violence and is defined as physical violence toward the Complainant or a person who has a close relationship with the Complainant (such as a current or former spouse or intimate partner, a child or other relative); or intentional or reckless physical or non-physical conduct toward the Complainant or someone who has a close personal relationship with the Complainant that would make a reasonable person in the Complainant's position fear physical violence toward themselves or toward the person with whom they have the close relationship, that is by a person who is or has been in a spousal, romantic, or intimate relationship with the Complainant, or who shares a child with the Complainant, and that is part of a pattern of abusive behavior by the person toward the Complainant.
+Physical violence is physical conduct that intentionally or recklessly threatens the health and safety of the recipient of the behavior, including assault.
+Patterns of abusive behavior may consist of or include non-physical tactics (such as threats, isolation, property destruction, abuse of pets, economic control, displaying weapons, degradation, or exploitation of a power imbalance).
+The nature of the relationship between the Complainant and respondent is determined by the length and type of relationship, and the frequency of interaction between them.
+Conduct by a party in defense of self or another is not Relationship Violence under this Policy.
+If either party asserts that they acted in defense of self or another, the Title IX Officer will use all available relevant evidence to evaluate the assertion, including reasonableness of the defensive actions and which party is the predominant aggressor.